randomcoww/fedora-coreos-config-custom/builds/client/README.md

 cosa buildextend-live
 ```

-This build expects a home directory device with label `localhome`
+This build expects a home directory device with label `localhome` and a swap device with label `swap`

 Embed ignition from https://github.com/randomcoww/terraform-infra generated under `outputs/ignition`
 ```bash